Jaytheway/JPLSpatial/README.md

 	- **ChannelMap.h**
 	- **VBAP.h**
 	- **DistanceAttenuation.h**
+## Documentation
+- Most of the things annotated in code.
+- For more examples check out tests.
+- For an example of integrating **Services** take a look at [SpatialManager.h](https://github.com/Jaytheway/JPLSpatial/blob/main/Spatialization/include/JPLSpatial/SpatialManager.h)
 ## Compiling
 - Some includes can be used as is as a single header include in your project.
 - For now Services and other high level APIs depend on utilities from [JoltPhysics](https://github.com/jrouwe/JoltPhysics)